 In the winter months, I water them less often – every 14 days.
 Houseplants like to rest at this time so cutting back on the watering frequency is necessary.

-Your peperomia might need watering more or less often – this houseplant watering 101 post will help you out.
+Your peperomia might need watering more or less often – this guide to watering indoor plants & houseplant watering 101 post will help you out.
 Basically, the more light & warmth, the more often yours will need it.
 Lower light & cooler temps, then water less often.

 My Rainbow Peperomia – slow-growing but good lookin’.